-The Calgary Stampede's Agriculture Education Committee extends an invitation to elementary teachers and their students to attend Aggie Days.
-Aggie Days is an excellent opportunity for students, Grade 3 through Grade 6, to learn more about Alberta's agricultural industry.
+The Calgary Stampede's Agriculture Education Committee extends an invitation to elementary teachers and their students to attend Aggie Days .
+Aggie Days is an excellent opportunity for students, grade 1 through grade 6, to learn more about Alberta's agricultural industry.
 There is no charge to participate in this program.

 Agriculture is Canada's leading industry, employing one third of our work force.
 It is important for students to find out what is happening "out on the farm" and how agriculture impacts our daily lives.
 The displays and interactive activities, hosted by the Agriculture Education Committee, industry organizations and volunteers, are designed to help your students learn more about Alberta's agricultural and historical legacy.
 It's a day of displays and 'hands on" interactive activities.
 Some of the curriculum related learning centers include:

-COW MILKING, FLOUR MILLING, EGG PRODUCTION, GRAIN FARMING, SHEEP SHEARING, EQUINE PRESENTATIONS, FOOD SUSTAINABILITY, BEE KEEPING, BLACKSMITHING, BEEF CATTLE, INTERACTIVE NATIVE EXHIBITS, ROPE MAKING, CROP SCIENCE, WATER CONSERVATION, HOG PRODUCTION, PLANT NUTRIENTS.
+COW MILKING, FLOUR MILLING, EGG PRODUCTION, GRAIN FARMING, SHEEP SHEARING, EQUINE PRESENTATIONS, SUSTAINABILITY, AG HISTORY, BLACKSMITHING, BEEF CATTLE, SECONDARY EDUCATION, ROPE MAKING, CROP SCIENCE, WATER CONSERVATION, POULTRY PRODUCTION, PLANT NUTRIENTS.

 Confirmation of your requested day will be emailed to you so please be sure to provide an email address.
 If email is not an option please provide a fax number.

-Buses should unload as directed at the back of the Ag Barn (west side of building).
-Students and chaperones are then asked to walk towards the rotunda enrtance to the Agrium Western Events Centre where Stampede volunteers will be stationed to confirm the schools, number of attendees and to assist with disembarking of the buses and provide directional information.
-Volunteers will also assist with the loading of buses for pick-up.
+Buses should unload at the main entrance (south side of building) to the BMO Centre.
+Stampede volunteers will be available at this entrance to confirm the schools, number of attendees and to assist with disembarking of the buses and provide directional information.
+Volunteers will also be available to assist with the loading of buses for pick-up.
 Buses coming for pick-up will be directed to park and will be marshalled to a pick-up area for safer boarding.
-Calgary Stampede staff and volunteers will work directly with the bussing companies to provide them with routes and maps of Stampede Park so they know exactly where to drop off and pick up attendees.
+More information will be distributed at a later date on the bus pick-up procedure.

 Buses will be given free parking but cars pay a parking fee of $15.00.